bhautikj/bustedjs/README.md

 =====

 This is a small personal project I use to learn some javascript/jquery/HTML5/CSS3 stuff.
-I'm an aspiring web developer and like hands on learning.
+I have an interest in web development and hope to become more familiar with it.

 Summary
 =======